stakater-archive/StakaterCloudDocs-Archived/content/sre/authentication-authorization/saap-authorization-roles.md

   - AMQ Certificate Manager Operator
   - Openshift Pipelines Operator
 - can install operators from a [curated list](https://docs.cloud.stakater.com/content/sre/authentication-authorization/curated-list-operators.html) provided by the OperatorHub.
 This makes the operator available to all developers on your cluster to create Custom Resources and applications using that Operator.
-- can view installed operators from a selected namespace by using the web console/CLI
+- can view installed operators by using the web console/CLI
 - can not install privileged and custom operators

 ###  Projects Permissions:
+- can create projects/namespaces
+- can update/patch Customer owned projects
 - can create/view/edit/delete all resources in customer owned namespaces
 - can only view resources in Stakater owned namespaces